 Seizure and criminal-justice statistics point to an increase in doping-related crime.
-Since 1998, seizure data reported by customs and the police are mutually comparable, and from that year the number of seizures has more than doubled while amounts seized have increased even more.
-The level of seizures made in the past two years is clearly higher than those of previous periods.
-Criminal-justice statistics show that the number of people suspected of doping offences has risen since 1999.
-Some 70 per cent of all suspects were in their 20s, and only a few per cent were women.
+Since 1998, seizure data reported by customs and the police are mutually comparable, and from that year the number of seizures has almost tripled while amounts seized have also increased.
+The level of seizures made in the past three years is clearly higher than those of previous three-year periods.
+Criminal-justice statistics show that the number of people suspected of doping offences has almost quadrupled since 1999.
+Some 65 per cent of all suspects are in their 20s, and only a few per cent are women.

-It seems clear that a market for doping substances has developed since the early 1990s, and it appears likely that the number of users has grown over the same period.
-However, the existing surveys do not allow any conclusive statements to be made about whether it has become more common for young people to try hormonal-doping substances.
-One possible conclusion, though, is that experience of hormonal-doping substances is generally rather rare.
-Comparison of reported experience of AAS and illegal drugs shows, depending on the choice of survey, that among young men there are usually 5-25 times as many who have tried illegal drugs.
+It seems clear that a market for doping substances has developed since the early 1990s, and it appears likely that the number of users has been growing progressively over the same period.
+However, it is harder to substantiate, based on the existing surveys, any claim that it has become more common for young people to try hormonal-doping substances.
+It can be concluded that experience of hormonal-doping substances is generally rather rare.
+Comparison of reported experience of AAS and illegal drugs shows, depending on the choice of survey, that among young men there are usually 5-20 times as many who have tried illegal drugs.